Who are the Young Voices forum?

 What do you offer in person/face to face?

 We have hybrid meetings every fortnight on Thursday.
-The in person element is currently at Chichester County Hall and the online option uses Zoom.
+The in person element is currently in Worthing and the online option uses Zoom.

 We know that West Sussex is a very big county and we don't want distance to be a barrier to taking part.
 If you want to take part but distance is an issue, please get in touch as there are many ways to take part.